 Mad Art Lab is a group blog about the intersection of art, science, skepticism, secularism, humanism, atheism and geek culture.
 All Mad Art Lab contributors are artists representing a wide variety of mediums such as, web-comics, music, writing, sculpting, cooking and performance art.
 This blog is part of the Skepchick Network.
 See our Commenter Code of Conduct here.

 Amy Davis Roth a.k.a.
 Surly Amy is the fearless leader and managing editor of this team of super-intelligent and highly creative artists poised to take over the universe.
 They keep talking about the world but Amy has bigger plans.
 Amy is a multi-media artist who practices art everyday.
 She is the creator and maker of Surly-Ramics.
-She also writes for Skepchick.org and kicks ass on a daily basis.
-Follow her on twitter @SurlyAmy or tumble with her.
+She also writes for Skepchick.org and is co-host of Mad Art Cast.
+Follow her on twitter @SurlyAmy or support her work on Patreon!

 Anne Sauer is a humanist with a passion for science, good food and spirits, and feminism.
 When she isn’t cooking new things, she is pursuing her MBA in Sustainable Management at Presidio Graduate School and helping to empower social entrepreneurs through her consulting work.
 If you like pictures of homemade food and fluffy kitties, you should follow her on Twitter @aynsavoy.
 If you insist on buying her a drink, she’ll take a Perfect Rye Manhattan, please and thank you.